NP-chaonay/PythonPkg-np_chaonay/SECURITY.md

 |All releases|:white_check_mark:|
 |(MARKDOWN RESERVED)|:x:|

-NOTES: Development versions are not security-suuported.
+NOTES: Development versions are not security-supported.

 ## Reporting a Vulnerability